NickyMeuleman/scrapyard/book/README.md

 2. library crate - contains code to be used in other programs

 The `rand` crate is a library crate.
-Add it to the dependencies in `cargo.toml`.
+Add it to the dependencies in `Cargo.toml`.

 ```toml
 [dependencies]